 One of my guilty pleasures is watching reality television shows like Undercover Boss.
 If you’re unfamiliar with the show, the premise involves the CEO (or someone high up in the company) going undercover to see firsthand what it’s like to work in their organization.
 It’s amazing what they find, and one of the most common things you hear employees say is, “corporate just looks at the numbers but does not really understand what’s going on.”
 This of course makes the CEO rethink how they run things and inspires them to implement changes to make not only working for the company more enjoyable, which in turn benefits the customers.
-So that had me thinking, how well you do truly know what’s going on with your credit union?
+So that had me thinking, how well do you truly know what’s going on with your credit union?

 Take time to listen internally

 When was the last time you sat down with your staff and listened to how they feel and address any concerns they might have?
 Providing excellent member service starts with supporting your staff.
 If your staff is struggling or overwhelmed, they’re not going to be giving your members the best service available.
 Likewise, your staff may have ideas for how to improve the way the credit union does things, since they’re the ones in the thick of it every day and know what issues they’re coming across.

 As your team is the face of the company that members see and work with every day, they would have the most understanding of what members say and want.
 This doesn’t necessarily mean it’s a bad thing.
 Your members could be raving and saying how much they enjoy being members of your credit union!
 They could also have suggestions or places where they want the credit union to improve.
 Be sure though to take the time to listen to your staff to receive that feedback, though.